Doheera-kosi/Rails-API-with-JWT/README.md

 To deploy this application to a server, follow the standard deployment process for Ruby on Rails applications.

-### Conclusion
+## Conclusion

-This README provides an overview of the necessary steps to get the user login and sign up functionality working with JWT authentication.
-If you have any questions or issues, please refer to the code or consult the Ruby on Rails documentation.
+This repository provides a simple example of how to implement user authentication and authorization with JWT in a Ruby on Rails application.
+It is just one approach and may not be suitable for every application, but it serves as a starting point for building more complex systems.